- 27 Jan 2025

 - Select a Relationship in the Custom Relationships Management table.
 From the Actions menu, select Duplicate.

-- The details of the copy of the Relationship are displayed.
-"Copy of" is added to the name of the Relationship.
-You can change the name as well as any other details of the Relationship.
+- The details of the relationship copy are displayed.
+"Copy of" is added to the name of the relationship.
+You can change the name and any other details of the relationship copy.

 - Do one of the following: